On this page

 Application of seals

-Seals shall be affixed by or under the authority of an inspector when required by importing countries.
-In addition, at the request of an operator, CFIA seals may be applied to meat shipments destined for countries which do not normally require CFIA seals.
-The CFIA will implement a new seal in the first quarter of FY 2024-25.
+Seals shall be affixed by or under the authority of a CFIA inspector when required by importing countries as outlined in Food export requirements library.
+The CFIA implemented a new seal in May 2024 .
 It is a high security seal that has a red body with white markings which are laser printed with a clear, legible and tamper resistant font.
 "CFIA-ACIA" is printed on the body of the seal along with a 10-digit seal number.

 Control and custody of inspection certificates